Cybersecurity Consulting

 First off, AI-powered tools like ChatGPT have the ability to generate human-like text, making it an attractive tool for cybercriminals looking to create more convincing phishing emails, scam messages, and other types of social engineering attacks.

-But it's not just being used for these types of attacks; hackers are also leveraging ChatGPT's capabilities to write malware that can evade detection by traditional antivirus software.
+But it's not just being used for these types of attacks.
+Hackers are also leveraging ChatGPT's capabilities to write malware that can evade detection by traditional antivirus software.

 There are several ways in which hackers are currently using ChatGPT to create malware.